drpeaches/SEKeywordAnalytics/README.md

 # SEKeywordAnalytics
-Search Engine Keyword Analytics checks the ranking for a number of given keywords for a given domain.
-It determines the ranking of a given domain, but does also store all rankings of all other domain found.
+Search Engine Keyword Analytics checks queries of a given list of keywords to a searchmachine and stores all found URL in the order of occurence.